Arista Warrior

 support@oreilly.com

-Arista Networks has become a key player when it comes to software-driven cloud networking solutions for large data center storage and computing environments.
-In this updated edition of Arista Warrior, renowned consultant and technical author Gary Donahue (Network Warrior) provides an in-depth, objective guide to Arista’s lineup of hardware—and explains why its network switches and Extensible Operating System (EOS) are so effective.
+Arista Networks has become a key player in software-driven cloud networking solutions for large data center, storage, and computing environments, and is poised to make an impact in other areas as well.
+In this updated edition, renowned trainer, consultant, and technical author Gary A. Donahue (Network Warrior) provides an in-depth, objective guide to Arista’s products.
+You’ll learn why the company’s network switches, software products, and Extensible Operating System (EOS) are so effective.

-Anyone with a CCNA or equivalent knowledge will benefit from this book, especially entrenched administrators, engineers, or architects tasked with building an Arista network.
-Is Arista right for your data center?
-Pick up this in-depth guide and find out.
+Anyone who has or is pursuing networking certification (especially Arista’s own!) or who is just curious about why Arista is better will benefit from this book, especially entrenched administrators, engineers, or architects tasked with building an Arista network.
+Pick up this in-depth guide and find out how Arista can help both you and your company.

-Topics include:
+Topics in the second edition include:

-- SysDB: the EOS system database that holds state, statuses, and variables

-- Multichassis Link Aggregation (MLAG): for linking a port-channel to multiple switches instead of just one